Fun Ways for Kids to Learn about Fire Safety

 This week's Discover & Explore linky will highlight Community Helpers.

-It's important for children to be aware of who in their community can help them & keep them safe.
+It's important to teach children these life skills and help them be aware of who in their community can help them & keep them safe.

 Here are some of our book recommendations along with some fun activities you can do to prepare for a fire emergency.
 I've included affiliate links to the items listed so you can learn more about each one.